-- 3.1 A Development Permit for Operational Works (access works) must be obtained prior to the commencement of any access works on the development site. - Note: It is advised that a Works in Road Reserve Permit (including a fee for the vehicle crossover and compliant with Capricorn Municipal Development Guidelines Standard Drawings) may be accepted in place of the application for a Development Permit for Operational Works (access works). - 3.2 All access works must be designed and constructed in accordance with the approved plan (refer to condition 2.1), Capricorn Municipal Development Guidelines and the provisions of a Development Permit for Operational Works (access works). - 3.3 All access, parking and manoeuvring areas must be concrete paved. - 3.4 A new access to the development must be provided prior to the commencement of the use.
+- 4.1 A Development Permit for Operational Works (access and parking works) must be obtained prior to the commencement of any access and parking works on the development site. - 4.2 All access and parking works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 4.3 All access, parking and vehicle manoeuvring areas must be constructed and surface treated in accordance with the approved site plan (refer to condition 2.1).
+All surface treatments must be constructed, operated and maintained in a manner so that there is no significant impact on the amenity of adjoining premises or the surrounding area being caused due to the emission of dust or resulting in sediment laden water.